aramaiah/emersonlab.github.io/jobs/sv_postdoc.md

 **New!** The [first structural variation paper](http://emersonlab.org/publications/#p21) for this project just came out in *Nature Genetics*.
 If you thought this paper was interesting, this is the job for you!

-Interested applicants can apply immediately [via the UCI Recruit website](https://recruit.ap.uci.edu/apply/JPF04423).
-Read below for more about the job, the Emerson Lab, and the excellent research environment at UCI.

-If you think you might be interested, but aren't sure, feel free to make an informal inquiry.
+Interested applicants should send a letter of inquiry.
 [Contact me](http://emersonlab.org/people/Emerson.html), send me your CV, and give me a brief description about why you're interested in the ad.
 Also, ask any questions you have.
 I'd be happy to answer them.

 ## Summary

-We are soliciting candidates for an NIH funded postdoctoral position.
-The position will broadly fit into the category of [*Drosophila* comparative population genomics with a focus on structural variation](/research/#drosophilasvs).
+We are soliciting two postdoctoral positions, supported by NIH and and the Tata Institute for Genetics and Society.
+The position will broadly fit into the category of comparative population genomics with a focus on structural variation in [*Drosophila*](/research/#drosophilasvs) and mosquitoes.
 The main focus of the project is to understand how mutation, natural selection, and genetic drift affect the evolution of genome structure.

 Consideration of applications will begin immediately and will continue until the position is filled.